ulx3s/ulx3s-toolchain/README.md

 ULX3S FPGA, RISC-V, ESP32 toolchain installer scripts.

+This toolchain builder focuses on the ULX3S and Ubuntu (including WSL), but can easily be adapted to other platforms and target FPGA chips.

 The [ULX3S](https://radiona.org/ulx3s/) is now at [Crowd Supply](https://www.crowdsupply.com/radiona/ulx3s)!

 Run `install_all.sh` to install everything, or see each individual `install_[feature].sh` file.

-There's also a `./install.sh barebones` to install only the essentials for FPGA: verilator/yosys/nextpnr/fujprog.
+There's also a `./install.sh barebones` to install only the essentials for FPGA: verilator/yosys/nextpnr/fujprog. (useful for Visual Studio)

 For a quick start without compiling everything yourself, kost has some precompiled [binary releases](https://github.com/alpin3/ulx3s/releases).

+For Multi-platform nightly builds of open source FPGA tools, check out [fpga-toolchain](https://github.com/open-tool-forge/fpga-toolchain).

 ## Introduction